Dual Quaternion SE(3) Synchronization with Recovery Guarantees: Proof of Theorem

 \end{lemma}

 This lemma can be regarded as a analogical version of Lemma 2 given in \citet{liu2023unified}.
 Although some slight differences were demonstrated by the unit dual quaternion set, we can still use a semblable way to give the proof here.
-As an extension of Lemma \ref{general projection}, we have \begin{lemma} For any $\bm{p},\bm{q}\in\mathbb{DH}^n$ and $\bm{r}\in\mathrm{UDQ}^n$, we have
+As an extension of Lemma \ref{lem:general projection 1}, we have